gayverjr/pyemap/docs/algorithms/surface_exposed.rst

 -------------------------------
-Accessible surface area is a measure of solvent exposure, first introduced by Lee and Richards, which describes the surface area of a biomolecule that is accessible to solvent molecules.
-To calculate the accessible surface of each atom, a water sphere is rolled along the surface of the protein, making the maximum permitted van der Waals contacts without penetrating neighboring atoms.14 The total accessible surface area for a residue is the sum of the solvent accessible surface areas of its respective atoms.
+Accessible surface area is a measure of solvent exposure, first introduced by Lee and Richards, which describes the surface area of a biomolecule that is accessible to solvent molecules [Lee1971]_.
+To calculate the accessible surface of each atom, a water sphere is rolled along the surface of the protein, making the maximum permitted van der Waals contacts without penetrating neighboring atoms [Shrake1973]_.
+The total accessible surface area for a residue is the sum of the solvent accessible surface areas of its respective atoms.
 In order to develop a threshold to classify residues as buried or exposed, calculated ASA values need to be normalized based on corresponding reference values for a